alvorobyova/itstorm/README.md

 ✔️ when the user opens the page, the list of assigned reactions is loaded, a check is made to see whether a reaction was given to this article, and, if necessary, this reaction is highlighted in blue (except for a complaint about a comment)

 <h4>Complaint about the article</h4>
-When the user clicks on the button with an exclamation mark, the message ‘Complaint has been sent’ is displayed.
-The state of the icon does not change after this.
-If the user clicks on this icon again, the user will be prompted with the message ‘Complaint has already been sent’.
+✔️ when user clicks on the button with an exclamation mark, the message ‘Complaint has been sent’ is displayed, the state of the icon does not change after this</br>
+✔️ If the user clicks on this icon again, the user will be prompted with the message ‘Complaint has already been sent’

 <h3>User authorization/registration</h3>